built1n/csaa/README.md

 ```

 This should populate the `databases` directory with prepopulated
 databases and module states.
+This step only needs to be done once; the
+generated databases can be re-used as needed.

 #### Running Tests

-Edit `testmain_preinit.sh` to specify the desired logleaves range and
+Run `testmain_preinit.sh` with the desired logleaves range and number
-number of trials.

-Then run:
+of trials as its command-line arguments.
+For example, the following
+will run logleaves 10-25 with 5 trials for each logleaves value:

 ```
-./testmain_preinit.sh
+./testmain_preinit.sh 10 25 5
 ```

-This will produce results in the `results` directory.
+This script will produce results in the `results` directory.

 #### Producing Graphs